Explained: Equity and Security

 EQUITY

-Equity is a funny word because it means different things to different people.
+Equity can be a confusing word because it means different things to different people.

-This could be cash that you’re investing in your business now, or it could be cash that you’ve invested in the business some time ago, for example, when you purchased business equipment or supplies.
+Equity could be cash that you’re investing in your business now, or it could be cash that you’ve invested in the business some time ago, for example, when you purchased business equipment or supplies.
 It could also be cash that someone has gifted to you.
+If you are an existing business, equity can also include profits that you’ve made in past years that you retained in the company (Retained Earnings).

 Having equity is important to business viability.
-Starting a business that is 100% debt financed is VERY RISKY and probably not viable.
+Starting a business that is 100% debt financed is VERY RISKY and makes it very difficult to secure a business loan.

-At Women’s Enterprise Centre, our guideline is equity must equal 25% of total debt of the business.
+At WeBC, the guideline for our business loans is that your equity contribution must equal 25% of total debt of the business.

 There are some limited situations where we may consider less than 25% equity.
 If you meet all of our other requirements but are a little low on the equity requirement, you should give our client services a call and ask to speak with a Business Advisor so we can talk about your specific situation.